fgalliat/XtsTiExpander/README.md

   - ESP telnet / Serial server

-    - store Files on SPIFFS -> then prompt to put those on calc
+    - store/manage VarFiles on SPIFFS -> then prompt to put those on calc

     - control some Ti behaviors (...)